the-tallest-tower/the-tallest-tower.github.io/_posts/2020-09-17-the-scrapheap.md

 mixin(ScopeGC!());
 ```

+Each thread gets a separate scrapheap and allocator stack, albeit with a much smaller allocation size if they're worker threads.

-We have a separate allocator stack per thread for obvious reasons.
-With this model we can easily add new allocators if we decide to in the future.
+The scrapheap also eliminates the need for stack allocations via alloca().
+Anywhere you're allocating dynamically on the stack, just use the scrapheap instead.
+The allocator stack model also means we can easily write additional specialized allocators if we decide to in the future.

-This whole throwaway memory stack idea is not even remotely new.
-Despite this, when discussing memory management the conventional wisdom I always remember hearing was _"Allocating is always going to be expensive."_ But evidently, this doesn't have to be the case.
+The idea of a per-frame linear allocator for throwaway memory is not even remotely new.
+Despite this, when discussing memory management, I still sometimes hear the refrain that _"Allocating is always going to be expensive."_ If you use the right allocation scemes in the right places, this doesn't have to be the case.